 Gravity also termed as gravitation, is a force that occurs among all material objects in the universe.
 For any two objects or units having non-zero mass, the force of gravity has a tendency to attract them toward each other.
-The Universal Law of Gravitation says that:
+Newton’s Law of Universal Gravitation states that:

-r is the radius or distance amid the two bodies.
+- r is the radius or distance between the two bodies

 Gravity Problems Solved Examples